A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 Repotting

-If too tight in its pot, the Paraiso plant’s roots will undergo rotting, or the tropical beauty simply stops growing.
+If too tight in its pot, the Paraiso plant’s roots will undergo rotting, or the tropical beauty will stop growing.

-Repot the Philodendron Paraiso plant as soon as you see its roots circling its pot or when you think it is growing slower than usual.
+Repot the Philodendron Paraiso plant when you see its roots circling its pot or when you think it is growing slower than usual.

-Take a pot that is at least 2 inches (5 centimeters) bigger than the previous one.
+Take a pot at least 2 inches (5 centimeters) bigger than the previous one.
 Once you are done repotting, fill the pot with the appropriate soil mix again.

 I also advise repotting in the spring season.
 And soon after repotting, keep a close eye on the Philodendron Paraiso plant and watch out for any signs of stress.